hapax/hapax.github.io/assets/teaching.md

 #### A snapshot of the scrubland

-That's the end of my little preamble, and by now you've probably realised that I'm not really talking about hiking.
-I'm talking about *maths*.
+I'm not really talking about hiking; I'm talking about *maths*.
-In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
+In this tortured analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
 Some people are naturally drawn to playing with symbols, some people aren't.
 But maths is not symbol manipulation any more than hiking is walking!
-These activities are necessary to mathematics, but they do not constitute it.
+These activities are necessary to mathematics, but they don't constitute it.
-Mathematics has its own world, a vast topography of features and landforms, that can only be traversed and navigated by manipulating symbols; but manipulating symbols is not itself the goal.
+Mathematics has its own world, a vast topography of features and landforms that must be traversed by manipulating symbols, but manipulating symbols is not itself the goal.
 And like walking, symbol manipulation is a skill that can be developed.

 But if you look at most high school textbooks, in Australia or North